yash240408/pythakon_hacathon/README.md

 ## Description

-The Pythakon is an **IOT Based Railway Accident Prevention System** ,initially made for 36 hour hackathon at University (PS : WE WON THAT HACKATHON) .
+The Pythakon is an **IOT Based Railway Accident Prevention System** ,initially made for 36 hour hackathon at Charusat University (PS : WE WON THAT HACKATHON) .
 - Rail accidents are one of the major issues till the present day.
 Despite safety measures, at least one major accident is recorded every year.
 - The aim of this project is to present a handy module consisting of sensors and micro systems which are used to detect faults which cause accidents.
 - Through this project we are  making a device that will alert the people or vehicles at level crossing that a train is coming and it will also make a siren.
 So that the people get aware that the train is coming and